K11MY/u3187789_Assignment2/README.md

 When seeing all the content I was shocked.
 I had no idea what I wanted to do with it.
 How I wanted to lay it out and how would I make it work in terms of only showing content that was necessary to the user.
 I thought about which content went well together and which content just needed their own page.
 I decided to gather the history and robin boyd page together.
 I ran into another issue of how should I display this content?
 Should I use the same layout for both pages or make them different?

 #### Solution
 Deciding to put Robin Boyd and History together just made sense to me and many users as Robin Boyd is apart of the history of churchill.
 I also decided to make the page as simple as possible where on tablet mode for history there are two columns to see the content and photos.
-While on mobile its a one page scroll.
+While on mobile, it's a one page scroll.
 However, on my Robin Boyd page i decided to make paralax effect so the user was able to expereince something different on the page and not feel like it just another 'history' page.

 #### 3:Media Query, Hello?
 Do you work?
-I was constantly testing on all different devices a
+I was constantly testing on all different devices and sometimes I would get confused to why my content was not going to where it should be.
+I was raging, fuming and screaming.
+It was fustrating to see a bunch of css code written up and it not doing what it was supposed to be doing.

+#### Solution
+From a little bit of background knowledge I decided to deploy this webpage on netlify so I could access it on my phone and iPad.
+This will then give me real expereince with how the website functions rather than seeing it through the computer screen (and hoping for the best).
+Through this deployment  I was able to send link to frineds for them to see and do continous deployment for all the changed I made.
+I was also able to visually see how my website was functioning on the mobile devices which gave me a great insight on what needed improving.